wichki/SI507-HW05-wichki/README.md

 Step 1: Feel free to use the caching code used in class.
 Lets name the file "twitter_cache.json".
 In the cache, we are associating fullURL of the request with the response we receive from twitter for that URL.

 Step 2: Verify that your code is picking up data from the cache when you repeat the same request (Ex: getting 25 tweets from the umsi account).
-Also verify that your code fetches data from twitter instead of the cache for new requests( try getting data for a different user account).
+Also verify that your code fetches data from twitter instead of the cache for new requests( try getting data for a different user account).slc
 You can do this by adding a line of code to the caching code block to print: “Fetching cached data...” when data is fetched from the cache.

 Extra Credit 1 (2 pts)